Jessica Marais: Career

-Marais was attending NIDA when she was cast in the role of Rachel Rafter on the television series Packed to the Rafters.
-The series became a success and was instantly renewed.
+Marais was attending NIDA when she was cast in the role of Rachel Rafter on the television comedy drama series Packed to the Rafters.
+She went on to earn several accolades for the role.
+In 2009, she won the Logie Award for Most Popular New Female Talent for her role, beating Margot Robbie and also won the Logie Award for Most Outstanding Newcomer.
+She was nominated for the Logie Award for Most Popular Actress in 2010 and 2011, losing out to her screen-mother Rebecca Gibney and Asher Keddie.
+The show was a ratings success in Australia, garnering 2 million viewers each week.

 In February 2011 it was announced that Marais had left the show, with her final episode airing on 23 August 2011.
 Marais starred in the series from Season One until Season Four from 2008 to 2012.
 Marais made cameo appearances in the final episode of season 4 on 20 March 2012 and in the series finale on 2 July 2013.
-After initially agreeing to reprise the role of Rachel Rafter in Back to the Rafters, which premiered on Amazon Prime Video on 17 September 2021, she pulled out before filming began for personal reasons.

 Marais also starred in Rai Fazio's film Two Fists, One Heart with fellow Perth actor Tim Minchin and Daniel Amalm which was released in March 2009.
-Marais guest-starred in the American series, Legend of the Seeker filmed in Auckland New Zealand, playing the role of the Mord'Sith Denna.
+Marais guest-starred in the American series, Legend of the Seeker filmed in Auckland New Zealand, playing the role of the Mord'Sith Mistress Denna.
+Marais underwent some fight training to do fight scenes with Richard Cypher.
+To mimic the character in the books, a custom catsuit, gloves and eight inch wedge boots were made for her.

-After departing Packed to the Rafters, Marais relocated to Los Angeles to pursue a career in Hollywood.
-Marais then went to Miami, to film US drama, Magic City.
-The series lasted two seasons.
+After departing Packed to the Rafters, Marais relocated to the United States to pursue acting opportunities stateside.
+Marais was cast in Magic City, a Starz drama series created by Mitch Glazer and set in 1959 Miami, Florida, in the wake of the Cuban Revolution.
+Marais starred alongside Jeffrey Dean Morgan and Danny Huston in the series that ran for two seasons.

+In 2014, Marais starred in a new production of Così by Australian playwright Louis Nowra and directed by David Berthold at La Boite Theatre Building in Brisbane.
+Natalie Bochenski praised Marais in her Sydney Morning Herald review: "She gives Julie vulnerability without being overwrought, and also puts a great spin on her second character, Lewis' self-righteous radical girlfriend Lucy."

 After relocating back to Australia, Marais portrayed Australian transgender entertainer and activist Carlotta in a biographic telefilm for ABCTV Australia.
 Its worldwide premiere was on 19 June 2014.
 It was the No. 10 show of the night, and nationally won its timeslot with 811,000 viewers.
 Also in 2014, Marais had the lead role on Channel Nine's Love Child, where she played the character Dr Joan Millar.
 She has since appeared on all four seasons of this show.